 Sets you apart from the competition

-In the war on tech talent, scaling tech businesses need to celebrate what makes them unique.
+In the war on tech talent, scaling tech businesses need to celebrate what makes them unique if they wish to gain an upper hand when it comes to tech recruitment.
 It is these points of difference that will set them apart from larger, more renowned corporations.
 Scaling tech businesses have the advantage of a more flexible, relatable and exciting company culture when compared to larger, more corporate companies.
 A growing business can offer desirable propositions to tech talent, particularly millennials or gen Z candidates, as they provide a whole new way of working.
 Flexibility, more development opportunities and even a sociable company culture appeal to tech talent more than ever and so making elements like this part of your EVP could give you a competitive advantage over the competition.

 Improves your talent brand

 An EVP isn’t just a selling point for your business but a statement about your company’s overall culture and values.
 It is a crucial element of building a strong employer brand as it outlines the factors which can unite teams, shared values and company-wide expectations.
 Your employer brand or talent brand, is essentially how your company is known to both employees and candidates alike.
 Having a strong EVP can act as guidelines for your employer brand; it sets the tone and establishes expectations amongst your workforce.
 This will support retention and talent acquisition for years to come.

 One core element of building and promoting a tech employer brand is employee advocacy.
 Having a strong EVP can increase the likelihood of employees recommending you to friends and family from 24% to 47%.
 Outlining your EVP and making it clear amongst all members of your business can almost double the chances of your team, leaving a positive review or advocating for you when it comes to recruitment.
 Outlining the overall mission and values makes it easier for employees to get behind your scaling tech business.